boutroslab/CRISPRAnalyzeR/README.md

 # What CRISPRAnalyzeR offers you

-CRISPRAnalyzeR is easy-to-use and assists you with the analysis of your screening data.
+CRISPRAnalyzeR assists you with the analysis of your screening data.
-It contains **4 different steps**, each filled with nice visualizations, interactive tables and all the information you need.
+It contains **4 different steps**, each offering interactive visualizations and tables.

 <img src="https://github.com/boutroslab/crispr-analyzer/blob/master/images/CRISPRAnalyzeR_5columns_single.png" alt="alt text" width="80%" style="align:center;" >

-## EIGHT Hit Calling Methods
+## Up to eight Hit Calling Algorithms

-CRISPRAnalyzeR combines the power of several CRISPR Analysis Workflows and **incorporates them into a streamlined, straight-forward and convenient workflow.**
+CRISPRAnalyzeR combines the power of several CRISPR Analysis Workflows and **incorporates them into a streamlined and convenient workflow.**

 **You run one analysis and get the information of 8 different analysis workflows**

-We implemented SIX analysis workflows based on differentially expressed read counts:
+We implemented multiple available analysis workflows
-- Wilcoxon Test

 - DESeq2 (based on gene-level read counts)
 - MAGeCK
 - sgRSEA
 - edgeR

-Furthermore, we implmented TWO analysis workflows based on bayesion models that specifically identify gene essentiality/dropouts:
 - BAGEL
 - ScreenBEAM
+- Mann-Whitney Test

 ## Hit Confirmation

-__Use various external ressources to enrich information about your favourite candidate - all within the app and included in your report!__
+__Use up to 26 external data ressources to enrich information about your favourite candidate - all information is available within the application and can be saved to your report for documentation__

 <img src="https://github.com/boutroslab/crispr-analyzer/blob/master/images/CRISPRAnalyzeR_gene_annotation.png" width="50%">